grails/grails-guides/README.md

 To publish the guide

-**1.** Create a new repository in the Grails guides organization: https://github.com/grails-guides
+**1.** Create a new repository in the Micronaut guides organization: https://github.com/micronaut-guides

 The repository name should match the name you used when running the `create-guide.sh` script in the previous step.